kelthuzadx/morejit/README.md

-# genjit
+# morejit
-just in time compiler generator for intel x86 architecture
+Instruction wrapper to facilitate coding a just in time compiler for intel x86 architecture